-Top 5 tips for photographing solar eclipse | EarthSky.org
+A solar eclipse: Top 5 tips for photographers

 Be sure you know the capabilities of your camera before eclipse day.
 Most cameras, and even many camera phones, have adjustable exposures, which can help you darken or lighten your image during the tricky eclipse lighting.
 Make sure you know how to manually focus the camera for crisp shots.

-For DSLR cameras, the best way to determine the correct exposure is to test settings on the uneclipsed sun beforehand.
+For DSLR cameras, the best way to determine the correct exposure is to test settings on the uneclipsed sun beforehand using a solar filter.
 Using a fixed aperture of f/8 to f/16, try shutter speeds between 1/1000 to 1/4 second to find the optimal setting, which you can then use to take images during the partial stages of the eclipse.
-During totality, the corona has a wide range of brightness so it’s best to use a fixed aperture and a range of exposures from approximately 1/1000 to 1 second.
+During totality, the corona has a wide range of brightness so it’s best to use a fixed aperture and a range of exposures from approximately 1/1000 to 1 second without the solar filter.
+Then, put your solar filter back once totality has ended.

 5. Share!

 Share your eclipse experience with friends and family afterwards.
-Use the hashtag #Eclipse2017 and tag @NASAGoddard to connect your photos on social media to those taken around the country and share them with NASA.
-Upload your eclipse images to NASA’s Eclipse Flickr Gallery and relive the eclipse through other peoples’ images.
-Images will be selected from the gallery and shared on Twitter and Instagram.
+Use the hashtag #Eclipse2024 on your favorite social media sites.

-Share your pics with us at EarthSky here or on our Facebook page.
+Share your pics with us at EarthSky here and see more images at our social media: Facebook, Instagram, X, or Threads.

 While you’re out perfecting your perfect eclipse shot, don’t forget to stop and look at the eclipse with your own eyes.
-Just remember to wear your eclipse safety glasses for all stages of the eclipse before and after totality!
+Just remember to wear your eclipse glasses for all stages of the eclipse before and after totality!

-Bottom line: Five tips for photographing the August 21, 2017 totals solar eclipse.
+Bottom line: Five tips for photographing the April 8, 2024, total solar eclipse.